Thyrone Tommy

 Thyrone Tommy is a Canadian film director and screenwriter.
-His work includes the short film Mariner (2016) and the feature film Learn to Swim (2021), both of which premiered at the Toronto International Film Festival.
+After writing and directing the short film Mariner (2016), Tommy received acclaim for his work on the feature film Learn to Swim (2021), both of which premiered at the Toronto International Film Festival.

+In 2023, he received a Canadian Screen Award nomination for directing an episode of the web series Revenge of the Black Best Friend.

 Career

 Tommy first attracted acclaim for his short film Mariner, which was named to the Toronto International Film Festival's annual year-end Canada's Top Ten list of the year's best Canadian short films in 2016, and was the winner of the Lindalee Tracey Award in 2017.